Becoming a Childminder

 A. The minimum age to become a childminder is 18, there is no upper age limit, but you must be healthy in mind and body.

 Q. Will my family be checked?

-A. Yes, all adults living on the premises (or visiting the premises on a regular basis) over 16 years old will be subject to a Disclosure and Barring DBS (formally CRB/police) check.
+A. Yes.
+All adults living on the premises (or visiting the premises on a regular basis) over 16 years old will be subject to a Disclosure and Barring Service (DBS) check (formally called a CRB/police check).

 Q. Do I have to pay for training?

 A. Yes.
 The Information session, Pre-registration training, First Aid, Child Protection, Food Hygiene, Pacey and/or College training all carry a cost.

 Q. How much does it cost to become a childminder?